bioinf-mcb/metagenome_assembly/README.md

 # Usage
 ## Requirements

-This pipeline uses docker images
+This pipeline uses Docker images

 # Input parameters
 All the inputs needed by the workflow are provided through a JSON file and can be generated using [Womtool](https://cromwell.readthedocs.io/en/stable/WOMtool/) with the following command

-java -jar womtool.jar inputs workflow.wdl > inputs.json
+java -jar womtool.jar inputs workflow-74.wdl > inputs.json

 # Running the pipeline
 ### Locally: